remarcmij/hyf-api/README.md

 This repo provides a starter web application with supporting backend application for demonstrating how to use the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) browser object for accessing a Web API.

-The Web API exposed here provides information about Nobel Laureates, i.e. persons or organizations that have been awarded a Nobel Prize, and the Nobel Prize Winners.
+The Web API exposed here provides information about Nobel Prize Winners and Nobel Laureates, i.e. persons or organizations that have been awarded a Nobel Prize.

 Although there is an online [NobelPrize.org](https://nobelprize.readme.io/) API, it was chosen for this repo to provide the Laureate and Prize information through a local backend, so that the application can be demonstrated and extended without the need for an Internet connection.
 However, the actual Nobel Prize data used here was downloaded in JSON data format through the official API.